rurangiza/jotdown/README.md

 > [!Note]
 > The unexamined life is not worth living -- Socrate

-Journaling has many benefits including clarity of thought and feeling less overwhelmed but getting into the habit has many frictions including what, where and how to write, and then how to gain insights from previous writings.
+Journaling has many benefits including collecting ideas, gaining clarity and stop overthinking.
+But getting into the habit has many frictions including knowing what, where and how to write, and then how to gain insights from previous writings.
 Those who succeed in this do so by being super organized and disciplined, but lacking organization and discipline should not prevent us from having clarity and feeling less overwhelmed.
 Solving this problem is what this project is about.

 The goal is to build a simple tool that facilitates daily journaling.

-## The MVP
-The first iteration will be a CLI chat app with A.I assistance.
-The advantage is that the UI can be simple, you can access it easily and the model could be open-source and run locally, if practical.
-These requirements might change depending on the needs.
+It will do so by going where programmers live most of the day, in their terminal!
+With one command, start taking raw notes, trust the A.I assistant to organize it and help you make sense of it later.

 ## Initial Design
 The user flow: